gusztavj/Focus-Wizard/README1.md

 With this add-on you can set up rules to easily view your model as it looks like at various LOD levels by showing respective objects and modifier effects and hiding others.

-You need Blender 3.6 or newer for this addon to work.
+You need Blender 3.6 or newer for this add-on to work.

 Help, support, updates and anything else: [https://github.com/gusztavj/Focus-Wizard](https://github.com/gusztavj/Focus-Wizard)